anusirkas/3D-space/README.md

 This is a learning project based on [fireship-io/threejs-scroll-animation-demo]. https://github.com/fireship-io/threejs-scroll-animation-demo
-I built this to explore Three.js, Vite, animations, and 3D effects in web development.
+I built this to explore Three.js, Vite framework, animations, and 3D effects in web development.

 # Scrollable 3D Animation with Three.js